Raphanus raphanistrum

 Raphanus raphanistrum, also known as wild radish, white charlock or jointed charlock, is a flowering plant in the family Brassicaceae.
-One of its subspecies, Raphanus raphanistrum subsp. sativus, includes a diverse variety of cultivated radishes.
 The species is native to western Asia, Europe and parts of Northern Africa.
 It has been introduced into most parts of the world and is regarded as a habitat threatening invasive species in many areas, for example, Australia.
 It spreads rapidly and is often found growing on roadsides or in other places where the ground has been disturbed.
+The cultivated radish, widely used as a root vegetable, is sometimes considered to be one of its subspecies as Raphanus raphanistrum subsp. sativus.